Oxetane: Derivatives

+More than a hundred different oxetanes have been synthesized.
+Functional groups can be added into any desired position in the oxetane ring, including fully fluorinated (perfluorinated) and fully deuterated analogues.
+Major examples are:

 Taxol

 Paclitaxel (Taxol) is an example of a natural product containing an oxetane ring.
 Taxol has become a major point of interest among researchers due to its unusual structure and success in the involvement of cancer treatment.
 The attached oxetane ring is an important feature that is used for the binding of microtubules in structure activity; however little is known about how the reaction is catalyzed in nature, which creates a challenge for scientists trying to synthesize the product.

+Reactions

+Oxetanes are less reactive than epoxides, and generally unreactive in basic conditions, although Grignard reagents at elevated temperatures and complex hydrides will cleave them.
+However, the ring strain does make them much more reactive than larger rings, and oxetanes decompose in the presence of even mildly acidic nucleophiles.
+In non-nucleophilic acids, they mainly isomerize to allyl alcohols.

+Noble metals tend to catalyze isomerization to a carbonyl.

+In industry, the parent compound, oxetane polymerizes to polyoxetane in the presence of a dry acid catalyst, although the compound was described in 1967 as "rarely polymerized commercially".